-When the background recall starts, it first has to locate all the files that match the criteria specified in the configuration.
-It has to calculate the total amount of data to recall and the required list of media.
-Depending on the number of files in the archive this process may take several minutes.
+When the background recall starts:

+- It first locates all the files that match the criteria specified in the configuration. - It calculates the total amount of data to recall and the required list of media. - Depending on the number of files in the archive, this process may take several minutes.